RichardRed0x/politeia-digest/issue-032.md

 Published 1 Jun by degeri | updated 6 Jun | 8 comments

-The bounty program is up for renewal, with a budget of $5,000 requested to cover its maintenance and administration for 1 year, and up to $100,000 to be made available for bounty payouts.
+The bug bounty program is up for renewal, with a budget of $5,000 requested to cover its maintenance and administration for 1 year, and up to $100,000 to be made available for bounty payouts.
 For the last 10 months the proposal reports spending figures of $1,780 in running costs and $3,475 in payouts, in the last year there have been 60 submissions from 36 different email addresses.

 Comments are supportive of the proposal and how it has been managed by @degeri. @matheusd [suggested](https://proposals.decred.org/proposals/2170df6af2cda7d048039d893cc8438b001577989441a33709820f56df7075c0/comments/1) adding details of the submission and payout process to the proposal, with the answers being edited into the proposal.
 There's a 10% reduction in payouts for not using PGP to encrypt emails.
 Payments are now handled through the CMS, an effort is made to process the payouts alongside contractor payments for the month the bug was submitted (so that they are paid at the same DCR/USD rate as contractor work for the month).